-Top 5 3rd Quarter Trades of Ad - GuruFocus.com
+Top 5 3rd Quarter Trades of AD - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Advisory Services & Investments, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ADE, LLC’s top five trades of the quarter.

-Advisory Services & Investments, LLC reduced their investment in ARCA:SCHV by 67,559 shares.
-The trade had a 4.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $64.22.
+During the quarter, ADE, LLC bought 1,425 shares of ARCA:IVV for a total holding of 30,772.
+The trade had a 0.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Large-Cap Value ETF has a price-earnings ratio of 14.59 and a price-book ratio of 2.41.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.12 and a price-book ratio of 3.40.

-During the quarter, Advisory Services & Investments, LLC bought 146,639 shares of BATS:DFIC for a total holding of 651,204.
-The trade had a 2.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $21.46.
+During the quarter, ADE, LLC bought 6,635 shares of NAS:IXUS for a total holding of 31,374.
+The trade had a 0.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.68.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional International Core Equity 2 ETF has a price-earnings ratio of 9.85 and a price-book ratio of 1.20.
+In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 10.96 and a price-book ratio of 1.44.

-During the quarter, Advisory Services & Investments, LLC bought 13,115 shares of ARCA:VO for a total holding of 46,719.
-The trade had a 2.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $208.25.
+During the quarter, ADE, LLC bought 10,811 shares of BATS:GOVT for a total holding of 77,735.
+The trade had a 0.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Advisory Services & Investments, LLC reduced their investment in ARCA:SCHG by 39,088 shares.
-The trade had a 2.17% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $62.59.
+ADE, LLC reduced their investment in NYSE:BBDC by 26,535 shares.
+The trade had a 0.26% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $9.66.

-In terms of valuation, Schwab U.S. Large-Cap Growth ETF has a price-earnings ratio of 25.66 and a price-book ratio of 6.52.
+In terms of valuation, Barings BDC Inc has a price-earnings ratio of 19.57, a price-book ratio of 0.72 and a price-sales ratio of 14.05.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.